CybercentreCanada/assemblyline4_docs/docs/user_manual/submitting_sha256.md

-# Submitting a SHA256 for analysis
+# Submitting a SHA256 for Analysis

-## Submission
+## How to Submit a SHA256

-Submitting a SHA256 for analysis is very similar to submitting a URL; it can be done directly using the Assemblyline WebUI.
-For automation and integration you can use the [REST API](../../integration/python/#submit-a-file-url-or-sha256-for-analysis).
-Just click on the "URL/SHA256" tab.
+The process to submit a SHA256 hash is very similar to submitting a URL and can be accomplished directly through the Assemblyline WebUI.
+For those looking to automate the process or integrate with other systems, the [REST API](../../integration/python/#submit-a-file-url-or-sha256-for-analysis) is available.
+Simply navigate to the "URL/SHA256" tab to begin.

 ![URL/SHA256 submission](./images/submit_hash.png)

-### Sharing and Classification
+### Share Level and Classification

-Select the desired classification level or sharing restrictions by clicking on the Classification Banner, provided your system configuration includes TLP or another classification scheme.
+Use the Classification Banner to assign the appropriate sharing level, such as Traffic Light Protocol (TLP) or another classification scheme, to your submission.

-### Choosing a SHA256 to scan
+### Submitting a SHA256 Hash

-Rather than dragging and dropping a file or selecting a file from your local drive, you input the SHA256 that you want to scan by typing/pasting it into the "URL/SHA256 To Scan" text box and clicking "SCAN"!
+Enter the SHA256 hash you want to analyze into the "URL/SHA256 To Scan" textbox and click "SCAN" to start the submission process.

-### An important thing to note about SHA256 submissions in Assemblyline
+### Important Notes on SHA256 Submissions

-As a default, submitting a SHA256 hash to Assemblyline for analysis will prompt Assemblyline to check its file store to see if the SHA256 exists for any file that Assemblyline has previously seen.
-If the file exists, then Assemblyline will resubmit that file for analysis.
-If the file does not exist, then the submission will either fail or Assemblyline will use an external source (if configured) to query the existence of the hash.
-If the SHA256 is present on an external source like Malware Bazaar, then Assemblyline will download the file from that source and submit that file for analysis.
-You can set this up in your deployment configuration under the section[`submission.sha256_sources`](../../odm/models/config/#sha256source).
+When you submit a SHA256 hash, Assemblyline checks if the hash matches any file previously encountered.
+If a match is found, it resubmits the file for further analysis.
+Alternatively, if the file isn't found in the local store, Assemblyline will attempt to locate it on an external source, such as Malware Bazaar, and submit it for analysis if found.

+This behavior depends on your deployment configuration—see [`submission.sha256_sources`](../../odm/models/config/#sha256source) for setup details.

 ## Options